Veltaliar/playwright-python-saucedemo/README.md

 - `Test Report - Firefox.html`
 - `Test Report - Webkit.html`

+In case some of the tests failed, the report will also have embedded screenshots and link to open traces.
+To use the later you firstly need to start `trace_server` that you can find in `utils` folder.
+Once this Flask server is running, when you click `Open Traces` it will open local Playwright Traces utility with selected traces loaded.

 ## Support of Act

 This project supports the use of [Act](https://github.com/nektos/act) to run GitHub Actions locally.
 Act allows you to test and debug your CI/CD workflows without pushing changes to GitHub.